 Bill Gonyo

-La Moure County 83k Caleta Cifuncho Bay, Chile, : On 12 September 2000, La Moure County (LST-1194) was preparing for an amphibious landing, part of the annual UNITAS exercise, and was operating with the Chilean LST Valdivia (ex-San Bernardino [LST 1189], a sister ship transferred to Chile several years ago).
-In the darkness and fog, La Moure County drove ashore on small rocky island just off the coast.
-Valdivia pulled her off the rocks and she anchored in Cifuncho Bay to evaluate the damage.
+La Moure County 83k Caleta Cifuncho Bay, Chile, : On 12 September 2000, USS La Moure County (LST-1194) was preparing for an amphibious landing, part of the annual UNITAS exercise, and was operating with the Chilean LST Valdivia (ex-USS San Bernardino [LST 1189], a sister ship transferred to Chile several years ago).
+In the darkness and fog, La Moure County drove ashore on the coast of Chile and was pulled off the rocks by a Chilean Naval ocean tug that was accompanying the LSTs.
+La Moure County anchored in Cifuncho Bay to evaluate the damage.
 Unofficial damage reports indicated massive damage to the hull and destruction of her propulsion systems.

 US Navy photo